dgmurphy/phoenix_howto/README.md

 * OEDA scraper: crawls RSS newsfeeds and stores the articles in a MongoDB database
 * OEDA stanford_pipeline: reads sentences from the articles in MongoDB and builds sentence parse trees using the Stanford Core NLP library.
 * OEDA phoenix_pipeline: reads the sentences and parse trees and uses the Petrarch 2 library to create coded events using the CAMEO codebook and the Actor,Agent, and Issues dictionaries.
+* Actor Generator: similar to the phoenix pipeline but produces actor labels.
+* Sentence-Tester: runs the Petrarch coder on a list of sentences and produces events using either null actors mode or standard mode.

 Note: The Git repos listed here were originally forked from the OEDA Github account here: https://github.com/openeventdata.
 My versions have minor modifications to facilitate the dictionary update tasks (e.g. geocoding is removed, scraper's old ntlk library is included locally, Petrarch code is included in the Phoenix Pipeline, and a few other things.)